RodriguesRBruno/croissant-tasks/DICOM To NIfTI/dicom2nifti-tasksolution.md

     },
     "implementation": {
         "@type": "croissant:Implementation",
-        "description": "This task consists of a Python function that does the image conversion", "container_image": "docker://docker.io/user/image_repo:tag",
+        "description": "This task consists of a Docker container that does the image conversion", "container_image": "docker://docker.io/user/image_repo:tag",
         "url": "https://link.to/source/code/from/docker/image"
     },